-8.4 Door Flow Rates (IMO_04)
+6.4 Door Flow Rates (IMO_04)

 This case verifies the flow rate limits imposed by doorways in the SFPE modes.
 Results from the steering mode are included for comparison.
-The test case is based on Test 4 given in Annex 3 of IMO 1238 (International Maritime Organization 2007).
+The test case is based on Test 4 given in Annex 3 of IMO 1533.
 The test case describes a room 8 meters by 5 meters with a 1 meter exit centered on the 5 meter wall.
-The room is populated by 100 occupants with the expectation that the average flow rate over the entire period does not exceed 1.33 persons per second.
+The room is populated by 100 occupants with the expectation that the average door flow rate over the entire period does not exceed 1.33 persons per second.